Hey Guys!

 After our boat tour, we continued our drive through the park & made several stops along the way to take pictures.

-We stopped at a pull off that had some amazing views.
+We stopped off at a pullover that had some amazing views.

 As we continued our drive we spotted this sign.
 There are black bears and grizzly bears in the park so always be on the lookout!